-From British pub owner and international brewery sales director to co-owner of Canada’s oldest canoe tripping company, Andrew comes to his position of VP Sales at Quark from a diverse sales and marketing background, but one rooted in passion for the Arctic regions.
+From British pub owner and international brewery sales director to co-owner of Canada’s oldest canoe tripping company, Andrew comes to his position of President at Quark from a diverse sales and marketing background, but one rooted in passion for the Arctic regions.
 He founded Destination Arctic, was co-owner of a boutique luxury travel company, and served as Chief Experience officer and Expedition Leader for Arctic Kingdom Polar Expeditions.
 Outside of work, he is an avid outdoorsman and a chauffeur to his son and daughter’s sporting pursuits.

 What advice do you have for the first-time passenger?